lzz0007/MP4SR/README.md

 --------------------------------------------------------------------------------

-# MSM4SR: A Multimodal Pre-training Framework for Sequential Recommendation
+# Multimodal Pre-training for Sequential Recommendation via Contrastive Learning

 --------------------------------------------------------------------------------

-#### This code repository is for paper \#7690.
+#### This code repository is for paper \#3086.

 --------------------------------------------------------------------------------